 The reality is that very few large entities can provide great service.
 Most governments are an easy target to help illustrate that point.
-McDonalds usually offers good service, but they are a franchise, so control is local not centralized.
-Apple Computers is one example of a large entity that offers great service and support, but they are the exception.
+McDonalds usually offers good service.
+But they are a franchise, so control is local not centralized.
+Apple Computers is one example of a large entity that offers great service and support.
+But they are the exception.
 In general, large entities simply cannot create a structure to pay attention to detail and provide fast and efficient service.
-Cable companies can be horrible, and cell phone companies, and big banks can be the same.
+Cable companies can be horrible.
+And cell phone companies, and big banks can be the same.

-I used to work for a large bank, and looking back, I am not sure why.
-We had numerous unproductive meetings, which allowed for less time for productive work.
+Looking back, I am not sure why.
+We had numerous unproductive meetings which allowed for less time for productive work.
 And we all complained about it, but it never changed.
-They’d send a big wig to the office from corporate, and we had to all take off 1 to 1.5 hours to listen to them talk about something that meant nothing to us in terms of helping us better serve clients.
+They’d send a big wig to the office from corporate.
+Then we had to all take off 1 to 1.5 hours to listen to them talk about something that meant nothing to us in terms of helping us better serve clients.
 Then we had to take the visiting corporate bigwig to dinner.
 Then we had to listen to them talk some more.
+Sound productive?

 I could tell you hundreds of anecdotes about poor service from big banks.
-The bottom line is that you need to shop service first, then when shopping rates and fees, be careful, and think long and hard about whom you are about to trust with what is a very important transaction.
+The bottom line is that you need to shop service first, then when shopping rates and fees, be careful.
+And think long and hard about whom you are about to trust with what is a very important transaction.

 To contact me to discuss your scneario, mortgage rates, or other mortgage questions, click here to schedule a call or you can email me directly.